single-spider/Augmented_Dataset_ML_Training_CS203_LAB05/README.md

 ## Dataset

 The dataset used in this project consists of images of cats and dogs.
-The data is assumed to be organized into directories, with separate folders for training, augmented training (containing the augmented images), and testing sets.
+The data used in our demo is [Cats and Dogs image classification] by [Samuel Cortinhas], from kaggle.
+The data is organized into directories, with separate folders for training, augmented training (containing the augmented images), and testing sets.
 Each of these sets contains subfolders for "cats" and "dogs."
-The project also includes commented-out code showing how to download the dataset from Kaggle Hub, if needed.
+The project also includes commented-out code showing how to download the dataset from Kaggle Hub, if needed, otherwise the file is pre-downloaded in the main directory as well.

 ## Model Architecture

+This project utilizes the ResNet-50 architecture, a variant of the Deep Residual Network (ResNet) family.
+ResNet models were introduced to address the challenge of training increasingly deep neural networks.
+As networks become deeper, they can suffer from the "degradation" problem, where accuracy saturates and even declines.
+This isn't due to overfitting, but rather difficulties in optimization, potentially related to vanishing/exploding gradients.

+ResNet-50, specifically, is a 50-layer deep convolutional neural network.
+It leverages the core concept of "residual learning" through the use of "skip connections" or "shortcut connections."
+These connections allow the network to learn "identity mappings," meaning they can effectively pass the input of a layer directly to its output if that proves to be the optimal operation.
+This helps to alleviate the degradation problem and makes it easier to train very deep networks.

+Crucially, the code provided initializes the ResNet-50 model with no pre-trained weights (weights=None).
+This means the model starts with randomly initialized weights, not weights pre-trained on a large dataset like ImageNet.
+This is a significant difference.
+While transfer learning (using pre-trained weights) is common with ResNet-50, this project trains the model from scratch on the cats vs. dogs dataset.

-The core of the model is the ResNet-50 architecture.
-We initialize the ResNet-50 model with random weights and then modify the final fully connected layer to have two output units, one for each class (cat and dog).
-This allows the model to learn to distinguish between these two classes.
+The code then modifies the final fully connected layer (model.fc = nn.Linear(model.fc.in_features, 2)) to have two output units, corresponding to the two classes (cat and dog).
+This adjustment is necessary because the original output layer of ResNet-50 is designed for a much larger number of classes (e.g., 1000 for ImageNet).

+Therefore, the ResNet-50 model in this project is not being used in a transfer learning setup.
+Instead, it is being trained from scratch on the cats vs. dogs dataset.
+This is important to note, as training from scratch typically requires more data and computational resources compared to fine-tuning a pre-trained model.
+It also means the model's performance will depend heavily on the size and quality of the training data, making data augmentation even more critical in this scenario.

+![Model Architecture] (architecture.webp)
+![How it makes the process fast] (skip_layer.webp)

 ## Training Process